debashisdash1999/sql_data_cleaning_proj/README.md

   - `total_laid_off` → INT
   - `funds_raised_millions` → INT

+### **2. Createing copy of the raw data
-### **2. After importing the raw Excel file into MySQL, I created a **copy of the table** so that all cleaning operations are performed on the duplicate instead of the original (following real-world best practices).
+After importing the raw Excel file into MySQL, I created a **copy of the table** so that all cleaning operations are performed on the duplicate instead of the original (following real-world best practices).

 ### Cleaning Steps Performed
 a. **Remove Duplicates**